Self-Esteem Is Knowing Self As Something You Possess

 The prerequisite for knowing is owning.

-This limits self-esteem to areas in which you can have something.
+- This limits self-esteem to areas in which you can have something, or at least claim to have something.

 - Therefore, self-esteem issues can concern anything that a person claims they have.